react-navigation/react-navigation.github.io/versioned_docs/version-5.x/custom-routers.md

 };
 ```

+Instead of writing a custom router to handle custom actions, you can [pass a function to `dispatch`](navigation-prop.md#dispatch) instead.
+It's cleaner and recommended instead of overriding routers.

 ### Blocking Navigation Actions

 Sometimes you may want to prevent some navigation activity, depending on your route.
 Let's say, you want to prevent pushing a new screen if `isEditing` is `true`: